 Lab rotations provide the opportunity for newly admitted students to better evaluate the labs and working environment associated with a potential mentor.
 It also allows faculty to better evaluate students being considered for their research teams.
 These are generally one-semester opportunities available to students who have funding and have not (as of the start of the semester) become aligned with a research group.
-Students are not required to participate in these rotations.
-Some students enter the Medical Physics program knowing which research group they want to work with and secure RA positions immediately.
 It is in the student's best interest to secure an RA position with a faculty member as soon as possible, even while completing their rotations.

+The length of each rotation is usually around 6 weeks.
+Students are required to provide a brief summary of rotation activities at the end of each rotation.
 It is the new student's responsibility to identify labs in which they are interested and connect with the faculty to set-up these rotations.
 The graduate committee chairs and Educational Programs Coordinator can assist with this.

-Once the student has contacted the faculty or received names of faculty interested in offering a rotation and confirm that the faculty wish to have them rotate through their labs, then the names are submitted to the Graduate Program Committee chair(s), and they get approval from the Department Chair.
+Once the student has contacted the faculty or received names of faculty interested in offering a rotation and confirm that the faculty wish to have them rotate through their labs, then the names are submitted to the Graduate Program Committee chair(s).